mythitorium/mythitorium/README.md

-Not adding anything here lol
-(becuase I don't care)
+I will add stuff here when I care lol